-The July employment report also highlights the recovery in jobs in all private industries.
+The September employment report also highlights the recovery in jobs in all private industries.
 The recovery has been the largest in the industries most impacted by the pandemic.
-Over 8 million jobs in the leisure and hospitality industry were lost in March and April, and nearly half have been recovered in the months of May, June and July (Figure 13).
-The same is true for the over 3 million jobs lost in trade, transportation and utilities industries.
+Over 8 million jobs in the leisure and hospitality industry were lost in March and April, and more than half have been recovered from May to September (Figure 12).
+The same is true for the over 3 million jobs lost in the trade, transportation and utilities industries.
 These sectors have been aided by the reopening of the economy, and the jobs remained available with the support provided by the CARES Act.
-In summary, and quite starkly in contrast to the Great Recession, the most recent employment downturn has so far been limited to two months of job losses versus approximately two years of job losses experienced during the Great Recession.
+In summary, the most recent employment downturn has so far been limited to two months of job losses versus approximately two years of job losses experienced during the Great Recession.
 This astounding accomplishment has only been made possible by the unprecedented actions taken by the Administration to implement critical relief efforts in record timing.

-&lt;sup>19 We believe the impact was actually even larger, when correcting for a misclassification of workers in the BLS reports.
+20 We believe the impact was actually even larger, when correcting for a misclassification of workers in the BLS reports.
 The decline from April to May would have been from 19.6 percent to 16.4 percent, a drop of 3.2 percentage points.

-■ Change from February to April ■ Change from February to July Level change (millions) -1 Government -2 All other services Professional and -3 Education and business services -4 health services Trade, transportation, -5 Goods-producing and utilities -6 -7 Leisure and -8 hospitality Sources: Bureau of Labor Statistics; CEA calculations.
+■ Change from February to April ■ Net change from February to September Four-month change (millions) -1 Government -2 All other services Goods--3 Education and producing Professional and health services business services Trade, -5 transportation, and utilities -6 -7 Leisure and -8 hospitality -9

-Figure 13.
+Figure 12.
 Payroll Job Losses by Sector Since February 2020